-Slackabout Kit - A simple "a-frame & auger" kit that isn't highly technical, but is affordable & highly portable.
-Simply drill in the augers and setup the simple wood a-frames underneath.
+Slackabout Kit - A simple "a-frame & anchor" kit that isn't highly technical, but is affordable & highly portable.
+Simply drive the ground nails and set up the simple wood a-frames underneath.

 A convenient height for most people.
-Biggest drawback is it can take some muscle to drill the augers into hard ground.
+The biggest drawback is it can take some muscle to drive the nails into hard ground.

 Freedom Kit - A more feature rich/complex slackline a-frame kit that uses ground spikes instead of augers.
 The ground spikes will hold heavier loads than an auger, but are only really necessary if you're planning on doing tricks on the line.
 The wood a-frames have multiple different height settings.

 No-Tree Slackline Anchor Kit - A heavy duty and highly adjustable a-frame kit.
 This is like the Ferrari of slackline kits.

 A hefty anchoring system that you know won't pull out of the ground, as well as metal a-frames with many different adjustment levels.
 This kit really only makes sense for the most serious slackliners, both because of the price ($415) and because the adjustable frames and bulky anchors are way more than most people need.

 Gibbon Independence Kit - A highly "polished" slackline a-frame and auger kit with multiple different height settings.
 This kit also happens to come with a slackline, if you don't have one already.
 What's nice about these is the multiple height settings ... the lowest settings are nice for little kids.